aochagavia/quinn-workbench/readme.md

 Deep Space Quinn Workbench 2
 ============================

 A command-line application to simulate QUIC connections in different scenarios (network topology and QUIC parameters).
-The simulation creates a single connection, issues a fixed number of requests from the client to the server, and streams the server's responses back to the client.
+The simulation creates one or more connections, issues a fixed number of requests from the client to the server, and streams the server's responses back to the client.

 _Note: for the previous version of quinn workbench go to [this branch](https://github.com/aochagavia/quinn-workbench/tree/v1)._